 Mercer County New Jersey assistance programs.

 Get information on how to get help.
-Find assistance programs in Trenton and Mercer County New Jersey that can help with utility and heating bills, provide help paying rent, foreclosure and mortgage help, and debt counseling and reduction programs.
+Find assistance programs in Trenton and Mercer County New Jersey that can help with utility and heating bills or provide emergency financial aid for paying rent or a security deposits.
+Also locate foreclosure and mortgage help or debt counseling and reduction programs from non-profits.
+There are also free transportation services, gasoline vouchers, job programs and more.
 Charities and non-profits across the area help those in need.

 Find help for electric, utility, and heating bills

-Crisis Ministry, which is based in Trenton, provides heating and utility bill assistance for eligible Mercer County and Trenton New Jersey residents and families.
+Crisis Ministry, which is based in Trenton, provides heating and utility bill assistance for eligible Mercer County and Trenton New Jersey residents or struggling families.
 The non-profit can be reached at 609-396-9355.

 Another organization to try is Mount Carmel Guild.
 This agency provides utility bill assistance for low income and qualified eligible Mercer County residents.
-Apply to the agency for grants and financial assistance.
+Apply to the agency for grants, loans and other forms of financial assistance.

 Several other services are available in Trenton from the agency.
 They provide home medical care for seniors as well as free Christmas meals and gifts.
 There are other holiday programs too, including for Easter and Thanksgiving.
 Or call the Mount Carmel Guild for referrals.
 Dial 609-392-5159, or learn more.